ManskeLab/ManskeLab.github.io/index.md

 # Investigating Musculoskeletal Health Through Cutting-Edge Imaging

 Welcome to the Manske Lab!
-We are an interdisciplinary research group in the McCaig Institute for Bone and Joint Health comprised of people with backgrounds in health sciences, kinesiology, and engineering.
-Our lab uses advanced imaging techniques from the Centre for Mobility and Joint Health and the micro-CT lab to study bone and its contribution to musculoskeletal disease.
+We are an interdisciplinary research group in the [McCaig Institute for Bone and Joint Health](https://mccaig.ucalgary.ca) at the [Cumming School of Medicine, University of Calgary](https://cumming.ucalgary.ca).
+We are comprised of people with backgrounds in health sciences, kinesiology, and engineering.
+Our lab uses advanced imaging techniques from the [Centre for Mobility and Joint Health](https://mccaig.ucalgary.ca/research/mojo) to study bone and its contribution to musculoskeletal disease.

 {% include section.html %}